Assistant Chief Probation Officer, Community Payback

 Assistant Chief Probation Officer, Learning and Development

-Jane has responsibility for developing the strategy for practice learning and development across all our KSS CRC regions.
+Jane has responsibility for developing the strategy for practice learning and development across all our KSS CRC regions and overseeing quality development.